matt2ology/obsidian-technical-notes/Book Notes and References Library/Hub - How to Build Android Apps with Kotlin.md

 ## Questions (Who, What, When, Where, Why, and How)

+Check off notes with `-` instead of `x`, so it does not cross out line item in Obsidian

 - [ ] [[What is an Android Source Set]] SEE TO: https://developer.android.com/build#sourcesets
 - [ ] [[What is the Gradle build tool]]